 BAA Policy Board of Directors’ Representative

-According to the rules of the BAA PBD, the ESCOP representative serves a two-year team and may be elected to serve an additional two-year term.
+According to the rules of the BAA PBD, the ESCOP representative serves a two-year term and may be elected to serve an additional two-year term.
 The election shall be conducted by electronic or mail ballot by the members of the BAA.

 In addition, the 1890 institutions have a designated seat on the PBD.
-Both the ARD and 1890 Extension submit nominees for the ballot and the 1890 representative is elected subsequently through the results of the balloting by the BAA.
+Both the ARD and 1890 Extension (one each) submit nominees for the ballot and the 1890 representative is elected subsequently through the results of the balloting by the BAA.
 The nominee with the highest number of votes serves as the 1890 representative and the other nominee serves as the alternate.

 Nominees to the BAA PBD from the ESS shall be currently serving as the Chief Operating Officer of an 1862 AES and, preferably, shall have served in an ESCOP leadership role.
 Two nominees are needed for each election cycle.
-These nominations for the PBD representative shall be solicited from the four regional associations (NCRA, NERA, SAESD, and WAAESD) at the spring meetings and submitted to the ESCOP Executive Committee which will select the two nominees.
-In the event that the incumbent ESS representative is eligible and willing to serve for an additional term, he/she will automatically be a nominee.
-The nominee receiving the most votes is elected and the other nominee serves as the alternate.
+These nominations for the PBD representative shall be solicited from the four regional associations (NCRA, NERA, SAAESD, and WAAESD) at the spring meetings and submitted to the ESCOP EC which will select the two nominees.
+If the incumbent ESS representative is eligible and willing to serve for an additional term, he/she will automatically be a nominee.
+The nominee receiving the most votes is elected, and the other nominee serves as the alternate.
+The duties of the representative to the BAA PBD are prescribed in the BAA Rules of Operation (Article III, Section 4).

 Duties

-The Chair, as the Chief Executive Officer of the Section, assigns duties and directs the activities of all standing and technical subcommittees, appoints ad hoc committees, and communicates through the representative to the BAA PBD to the APLU BAA.
-The Chair is also responsible for final approval of all meeting agendas and presides at the business meetings.

-The Chair-Elect shall serve in the absence of the Chair.
-The Chair-Elect is also responsible for developing the agenda of the annual Section meeting.
-The Chair-Elect shall undertake such other duties as the Section Chair may direct, and shall become Section Chair for the remainder of the term, should the Chair resign or otherwise be unable to serve.
-The Chair-Elect shall recommend to the Chair committee slates for the coming year and notify all committee appointees prior to the annual meeting, so that the committees may meet immediately after the business meeting of the Section.

-All Section officers and committee chairs are responsible for providing the ESCOP webmaster with electronic copies of all minutes of meetings and other documents of a continuing and directing nature for archival on the ESCOP webpage.
+All Section officers and committee chairs are responsible for providing the ESCOP webmaster with electronic copies of all meeting minutes and other documents of a continuing and directing nature for archival on the ESCOP webpage.

-The duties of the representative to the BAA Policy Board of Directors shall be as prescribed in the BAA Rules of Operation (Article III, Section 4).

 Executive Committee

-The Experiment Station Committee on Organization and Policy serves as the executive committee of the Section (see Article VII).
+The ESCOP serves as the executive committee of the Section (see Article VII).

-ARTICLE VI - AFFILIATED GROUPS
+ARTICLE VI -- AFFILIATED GROUPS

-The Section provides for interaction with other groups involved in research that is similar or complementary to the research done within the SAESs (1862) and the Agricultural Research Stations (1890) through their affiliation with the Section.
-Presently established affiliated groups are the Board on Human Sciences, the National Association of University Forest Resources Programs (NAUFRP), and the Board on Veterinary Medicine.
-The NAUFRP, which includes institutions that are not members of APLU, is presently affiliated with the Section under a memorandum of agreement.

-Other groups may become affiliated with the Section upon mutual agreement among the group or groups and the Section.
+The Section provides for interaction with other groups involved in research that is similar or complementary to the research done within SAESs (1862) and the Agricultural Research Programs (1890) through their affiliation with the Section.
+Presently established affiliated groups are the Board on Human Sciences (BHS), Board on Natural Resources (BNR), the National Association of University Forest Resources Programs (NAUFRP), and the Board on Veterinary Medicine (BVM).
+The NAUFRP, which includes institutions that are not members of APLU, is presently affiliated with the Section.
+Other groups may become affiliated with the Section upon mutual agreement among the group(s) and the Section.

-ARTICLE VII – THE EXPERIMENT STATION COMMITTEE ON ORGANIZATION AND POLICY (ESCOP)
+ARTICLE VII – THE EXPERIMENT STATION COMMITTEE ON ORGANIZATION AND POLICY